GAMESCENES

 The craft of nostalgia.
 Per Fhager's embroidery games

-Amber White's Altered Esthetics
+Amber White's Altered Aesthetics

 Chris Clarke and the Irish Game Art Scene